ACLS Drugs for Bradycardia

 Epinephrine and dopamine are second-line drugs for symptomatic bradycardia.
 They are both used as infusions in the bradycardia algorithm if atropine is ineffective.

-New 2010 ACLS guidelines state that if bradycardia is unresponsive to atropine, an equally effective alternative to transcutaneous pacing is the use of an IV infusion of the beta-adrenergic agonists (dopamine or epinephrine).
+ACLS guidelines state that if bradycardia is unresponsive to atropine, an equally effective alternative to transcutaneous pacing is the use of an IV infusion of the beta-adrenergic agonists (dopamine or epinephrine).

 Begin the epinephrine infusion at 2 to 10 mcg/min and titrate to patient’s response.